 Is National Debt Relief legit?

 Yes.
-As pointed out by numerous National Debt Relief reviews, including ours, the company is a member of the American Fair Credit Council and the International Association of Professional Debt Arbitrators.
+As we pointed out, the company is a member of the American Fair Credit Council and the International Association of Professional Debt Arbitrators.
 Additionally, the company’s BBB rating is an A+.

 Does National Debt Relief ruin your credit?